 As a caregiver, you’re at risk for developing an addiction.
 When you feel the urge to turn to alcohol or other substances to manage your feelings, view it as a sign you need help.
 Talk to a counselor or hire a respite caregiver to give you a break.
 Taking care of your mental health allows you to continue to do your best to help your loved one.

 One of the best things you can for yourself and your aging loved one is reach out for assistance from a professional experienced in senior care.
-Lemon Grove family caregivers can benefit from help a few hours a day or a few days a month to step away and focus on self-care.
+San Diego family caregivers can benefit from help a few hours a day or a few days a month to step away and focus on self-care.

 4. Skipping Your Workout